An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Probability and uncertainty

-With $\overline{A}$ denoting the {\bf logical complement} of some proposition~$A$ (referred to as ``not $A$''), it follows that \bea A\,\overline{A} & & \text{is\ always\ \emph{false}} \qquad (\text{a\ contradiction}) \\ A + \overline{A} & & \text{is\ always\ \emph{true}} \qquad (\text{a\ tautology}) \ . \eea Moreover, the logical identities \bea \lb{eq:logid1} AA & = & A \\ \lb{eq:logid2} A + A & = & A \eea apply.
-Of particular practical use are {\bf De Morgan's laws},\footnote{Named after the British mathematician and logician \href{http://www-history.mcs.st-and.ac.uk/Biographies/De_Morgan.html}{Augustus De Morgan (1806--1871)}.} which state that \bea \overline{AB} & = & \overline{A} + \overline{B} \\ \overline{A+B} & = & \overline{A}\,\overline{B} \ . \eea Negating the latter relation yields \be \lb{eq:equiv1} A+B = \overline{\overline{A}\,\overline{B}} \ , \ee a result that is to be used later on.
+With $\overline{A}$ denoting the \textbf{logical complement} of some proposition~$A$ (referred to as ``not $A$''), it follows that \bea A\,\overline{A} & & \text{is\ always\ \textit{false}} \qquad (\text{a\ contradiction}) \\ A + \overline{A} & & \text{is\ always\ \textit{true}} \qquad (\text{a\ tautology}) \ . \eea Moreover, the logical identities \bea \lb{eq:logid1} AA & = & A \\ \lb{eq:logid2} A + A & = & A \eea apply.
+Of particular practical use are \textbf{De Morgan's laws},\footnote{Named after the British mathematician and logician \href{https://mathshistory.st-andrews.ac.uk/Biographies/De_Morgan/}{Augustus De Morgan (1806--1871)}.} which state that \bea \overline{AB} & = & \overline{A} + \overline{B} \\ \overline{A+B} & = & \overline{A}\,\overline{B} \ . \eea Negating the latter relation yields \be \lb{eq:equiv1} A+B = \overline{\overline{A}\,\overline{B}} \ , \ee a result that is to be used later on.

-Jaynes' (2003)~\ct{jay2003} notion of an {\bf extended logic} comes into effect by relaxing the strict demand for the binary truth content property of a proposition, but rather to assign to it a normalised {\bf degree of plausibility}\footnote{In decision theory, the ``degree-of-belief'' assigned by a rational agent to a certain outcome established itself as standard terminology.} which depends on a researcher's individual {\bf state of knowledge} on the current matter of interest.
-This is to say that, subject to available background information collectively denoted by~$I$, a real number $P(\ldots|I)$ from the interval $\left[0, 1\right]$ is assigned to a proposition which is referred to as its {\bf probability}.\footnote{The exploration of the psychological dimension underlying the assignment of probabilities to propositions was pioneered by Kahneman and Tversky (1972)~\ct{kahtve1972}.} The $I$-proviso here serves to express the position that, by way of conception, a {\bf probability} is \emph{always} conditional on some form of {\bf prior information}, see Jaynes (2003)~\ct[p~87]{jay2003} and Sivia and Skilling (2006)~\ct[p~5]{sivski2006}, or, as Keynes (1921)~\ct[p~102]{key1921} puts it, ``relative to given premisses.''
+Jaynes' (2003)~\ct{jay2003} notion of an \textbf{extended logic} comes into effect by relaxing the strict demand for the binary truth content property of a proposition, but rather to assign to it a normalised \textbf{degree of plausibility}\footnote{Jeffreys (1961)~\ct[p~5]{jef1939} coins the illustrative term ``reasonable degree of belief.''
+This might be the origin of decision theory's standard terminology of the ``degree-of-belief'' assigned by a rational agent to the realisation of an uncertain outcome.} which depends on a researcher's individual \textbf{state of knowledge} on the current matter of interest.
+This is to say that, subject to available background information, collectively denoted by~$I$, a real number $P(\ldots|I)$ from the interval $\left[0, 1\right]$ is assigned to a proposition which is referred to as its \textbf{probability}.\footnote{The exploration of the psychological dimension underlying the assignment of probabilities to propositions was pioneered by Kahneman and Tversky (1972)~\ct{kahtve1972}.} The $I$-proviso here serves to express the position that, by way of conception, a \textbf{probability} is \textit{always} conditional on some form of \textbf{prior information}; see Jaynes (2003)~\ct[p~87]{jay2003} and Sivia and Skilling (2006)~\ct[p~5]{sivski2006}, or, as Keynes (1921)~\ct[p~102]{key1921} puts it, ``relative to given premisses.''

 To link back to the three example propositions introduced above, one may thus assign on the basis of presently available understanding the (prior) probabilities \begin{itemize}

 \item[] $P(A|I_{A}) = 0$, expressing a logical resp.~practical impossibility,